apache/spark/README.md

 **Note:** MariaDB and MySQL 5.x are unable to or have limitations with running multiple schedulers -- please see the "Scheduler" docs.

 **Note:** SQLite is used in Airflow tests.
 Do not use it in production.
+We recommend using the latest stable version of SQLite for local development.
+Some older versions of SQLite might not work well, however anything at or above 3.27.2 should work fine.

 ## Support for Python versions